Kaiotic/GameCompilation/README.md

 =============
 <h4>Utility.h</h4>

-Utility.h has an "enum boolean { ... }" that defines TRUE and FALSE. <br/>
+Utility.h has an <a href="https://github.com/Tehlyria/GameCompilation/wiki/%5BEnum%5D-boolean">boolean</a>-enum that defines TRUE and FALSE. <br/>
 If you need a boolean somewhere, include Utility.h and use TRUE / FALSE. <br/>
 Utility also contains a method to initialize a game board (init(...)) and a method to cleanUp a game board (cleanUp(...)). <br/>
 init() initializes all X/Y coordinates and its value.